 - The election computer room is monitored by security cameras 24 hours a day, 7 days a week.

-- Key card scans by two authorized staff members are required for access during election cycles.
+- Key card scans by two authorized staff members are required for access.

 - The election software computer is freestanding.
 It is not networked within the office or connected to the Internet.

 - Physically, the vendor's election software and each individual election database are secured on a computer that is not accessible by our office staff or the vendor's staff.